St Columba's Church, Long Tower: The Long Tower Today

 Bishop McKeown announced on 15 September 2021 the appointment of Father Patrick Baker as the new Long Tower administrator.

 On Saturday 20 August 2022, Bishop McKeown announced clergy appointments in the diocese.
 He appointed Father Gerard Mongan as administrator of the Long Tower parish.
 Father Mongan returns to the Long Tower parish after a nine year absence, as Father Mongan was curate in the Long Tower from 2007 to 2013.
 Father Patrick Baker was appointed to the parishes of Burt, Inch & Fahan, and Buncrana as curate.

+On Sunday 1 October 2023, Bishop McKeown appointed the newly ordained Father Stephen Ward to serve as curate in the Long Tower parish.
+This would be the first time since 2016 that the Long Tower parish has two diocesan priests serving it.